The buzz

 We often think of turtles as being green, and while snapping turtles can be green, their color can range from various shades of green to brown to black.
 Their shells, which are part of their skeleton, often grow moss on them, adding to their camouflaging ability, according to the Connecticut Department of Energy and Environmental Protection.

-Adults snappers have shells, also called carapaces, ranging from 8 to 12 inches long, and they can weigh between 10 pounds and 35 pounds, the Burke Museum reports.
+Adults common snapping turtles have upper shells, also called carapaces, ranging from 8 to 12 inches long, and they can weigh between 10 pounds and 35 pounds, the Burke Museum reports.
 They also have long, spiky tails, in some cases even longer than their shells.

 Snapping turtles have large heads, long necks and a sharp, hooked jaw that they can use for tearing into food.
 Because they are big and have small plastrons, the plates covering their abdomens, they cannot retract their heads and legs into their shells like many other turtles.